Sparsified Block Elimination for Directed Laplacians: Overview

 One possible solution to the issue above is to directly sample the edges formed after eliminating each vertex.
 It leads to sparsified/incomplete Cholesky factorization based algorithms~\cite{KS16,cohen2018solving}, including the first nearly-linear time solver for directed Laplacians.

 Our algorithm is based on eliminating blocks of vertices, and is closest to the algorithm from~\cite{kyng2016sparsified}.
-It aims to eliminate a block of $\Omega(n)$ vertices simulatenously, in parallel.
+It aims to eliminate a block of $\Omega(n)$ vertices simultaneously.
 This subset, which we denote using $F$, is chosen to be almost independent.
 That is, $F$ is picked so that each vertex in $F$ has at least a constant portion of its out-degree going to $V \setminus F$, which we denote as $C$.

 This property means that any random walk on $F$ exits it with constant probability.
 This intuition, when viewed from iterative methods perspective, implies that power method allows rapid simulation of elimination onto $C = V \setminus F$.
 From a matrix perspective, it means these matrices are well-approximated by their diagonal.
 So subproblem $\LL_{FF}\inv\bb$ can be solved to high accuracy in $O\pr{\log n}$ iterations via power method.
 We formalize the guarantees of such procedures, \textsc{PreRichardson} in Lemma~\ref{lem:PRIconverge1} in Section~\ref{sec:preconditioner}.